RHV-team/RapidHRV/paper/paper.md

 ![Overview of `RapidHRV` pipeline.
 Across an entire block, the pipeline initially processes data with high-pass filtering, upsampling, and smoothing. `RapidHRV` then applies a sliding window across the entire block.
 Within each window, the data are scaled.
-Heart rate (beats per minute) and heart rate variability (root mean squared of successive differences + standard deviation of intervals) are calculated for each window, and data is submitted to outlier rejection. `RapidHRV` produces both a cleaned and uncleaned time series of heart rate and heart rate variability.
+HR (beats per minute) and HRV (root mean squared of successive differences + standard deviation of intervals) are calculated for each window, and data is submitted to outlier rejection. `RapidHRV` produces both a cleaned and uncleaned time series of HR/HRV.
 ](https://github.com/peterakirk/RapidHRV/blob/main/Images/Pipeline_overview.jpg?raw=true)

 In preprocessing, data is: 1) upsampled with cubic spline interpolation (3rd order polynomial; default = 1kHz) to